apache/druid-website-src/README.md

 ## Building the site before Druid 26

-The site for versions before 26 was built using a combination of Jekyll and Docusaurus2
+The site for versions before 26 was built using a combination of Jekyll (this repo) and Docusaurus 1 (the main Druid repo).

 The site requires [Node](https://nodejs.org/en/) 10.24.1 - ensure that you use this version of node.
 For example, if you're using [nvm](https://github.com/nvm-sh/nvm):